adamvalik/IIS_project/README.md

 - web-app: Contains the Vue.js frontend code.
 - doc: Placeholder directory.
 - docker-compose.yml: Docker Compose configuration to manage all services.
-- mysql_data: Docker volume for MySQL persistent storage.
+- postgres_data: Docker volume for PostgreSQL persistent storage.

 ## Using Docker Compose
 > **Note**: If the command `docker-compose` does not work, try using `docker compose` (without the hyphen) instead.